Next Up

 Present at a news conference on the eve of the UEFA Champions League semifinal return leg between PSG and Bayern Munich, Warren Zaïre-Emery, who will have to occupy the right-back position due to Achraf Hakimi’s injury, promises to do what is necessary to stop Luis Diaz.

 Another monumental match is on the horizon.
-While the first leg played at the Parc des Princes between PSG and Bayern Munich ended in a historic 5-4 that will remain in the competition’s annals, the return leg should also be very heated.
+While the first leg played at the Parc des Princes between PSG and Bayern Munich ended in a historic 5-4 that will remain in the competition’s annals, the return leg should also be very intense.

 In front of their home crowd and with a goal to make up, the Bavarians will have to quickly set the match on fire to hope to qualify for their first Champions League final since the one they won in 2020.